 How are engineers jobless?
 Many factors contribute to jobless engineers.
 Engineers are not immune to job loss and hardships.

-- Weak economies
+- Weakening economies

 - Shrinking engineering fields

-- Artificial Inteligence (AI) / Automation
+- Artificial Intelligence (AI) / Automation

-- New lean employment models
+- Lean employment models

 - Mindset of engineers

-#1 Weak economies
+#1 Weakening economies

 - Dotcom bubble burst (2001)